Mongol invasion of India (1303): Aftermath

 Before the Mongol invasion of 1303, Alauddin had personally led many expeditions and sieges.
 However, Taraghai's near-conquest of Delhi made him more careful.
 Subsequently, nearly all his campaigns (with the exception of Siwana) were led by his generals (such as Malik Kafur).
 Alauddin himself stayed at Siri, where he built a palace.
 Siri (then a town outside the fortified city of Delhi) thus became the capital of the Delhi Sultanate, and its population increased rapidly.
 Alauddin also had the old fort wall of Delhi repaired.

 To weaken the Mongol threat, Alauddin strengthened the military presence along the Mongol routes to India.
 He had several old forts repaired and new ones built along this route.
 Powerful kotwals (fort commanders) with an increased number of soldiers were assigned to these forts.
 The armouries and stores of these forts were replenished.
-A large army was deployed at the Dipalpur and Samana.
+A large army was deployed at Dipalpur and Samana.
 Besides, the iqta's on the Mongol frontier were assigned to efficient and experienced noblemen and army officers.

 Alauddin also implemented a series of economic reforms.
 Barani suggests that his main objective was to ensure sufficient revenue inflows for the maintenance of a strong army to deal with the Mongol threat.

 These measures did not prevent the Mongols from invading India, but ensured that the invaders were decisively defeated in their further attempts to invade Alauddin's territory.